 Climate change and carbon emissions exposure is consistently monitored across our funds and we incorporate these factors into our investment analysis across sectors where it is material.
 From our research process, we often and consistently engage with companies on their exposure to carbon and their strategy to deal with climate change.

 The Fidelity FIRST ESG All Country World fund utilises Fidelity’s extensive in-house research aiming to achieve long-term capital growth by focusing on companies that maintain strong environmental, social and corporate governance credentials.

-In particular, it aims to deliver a portfolio with an attractive ESG profile, higher average ESG score and a lower weighted average carbon intensity compared to that of the broader market.
+In particular, it aims to deliver a portfolio with an attractive ESG profile, higher average ESG score1 and a lower weighted average carbon intensity2 compared to that of the broader market.

 1Average ESG score is defined as the weighted average MSCI Final Industry Adjusted Score of fund holdings. ©2017 MSCI ESG Research LLC Reproduced by permission.

 2Weighted Average Carbon Intensity is defined as the weighted average of the amount of Scope 1 and Scope 2 CO2 emissions per $1million of sales of fund holdings.

 We can tailor portfolios for our institutional clients to reflect specific ESG themes or restrictions and we welcome the opportunity to discuss your particular requirements.

 We are a signatory of the UK Stewardship Code and we have received an independent assurance opinion on our stewardship & voting processes.